LYH-YF/MWPToolkit/README.md

 pip install -r requirements.txt
 ```

-# Quick start
+## Quick Start

-<span style="font-family: Open Sans; font-weight: 300; font-size: 16px; font-style: normal">300 Light normal hamburgefonstiv</span>

-<span style="font-weight: 800; font-size: 20px">Evaluate a build-in dataset with a model</span>
+### Evaluate a build-in dataset with a model

-<p style="color: blue">bar</p>

-To have an initial try of our toolkit, you can use the provided script:
+To have an initial trial of our toolkit, you can use the provided script:

 ```
 python run_mwptoolkit.py --model=GTS --dataset=math23k --task_type=single_equation --equation_fix=prefix --k_fold=5 --test_step=5 --gpu_id=0
 ```

 Above script will run [GTS]() model on [Math23K]() dataset with 5 [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation).
 It will take around **xx** minutes to train 5 GTS models independently and output the average scores of equation accuracy and value accuracy.
 The training log can be found in the [log file]().

 If you would like to change the parameters, such as ```dataset``` and ```model```, please refer to the following instructions: **(YS: check whether my following description is correct)**

 * ```model```: The model name you specify to apply.
 It should be chosen from options [].
 * ```dataset```: The dataset name you specify to evaluate.
 It should be chosen from options [].
 * ```task_type```: The type of generated equation.
 It should be chosen from options [single_equation | multi_equation].
 Usually, it's up to the datasets **(YS: we can provide more details about this.
 Maybe for example, but we need to mention that how to know the correct choice for specific dataset)**.
 * ```equation_fix```: The type of equation generation order.
 It should be chosen from options [infix | postfix | prefix].
-Please note some models require specific type of equation generation order, so set this parameter to avoid bad performance because of the incorrect order type **(YS: can you give more details about how to avoid bad performance?)**.
+Please note some models require a specific type of equation generation order, so set this parameter to avoid bad performance because of the incorrect order type **(YS: can you give more details about how to avoid bad performance?)**.
 * ```k_fold```: The fold number of cross-validation.
-It could be either NA value or interger.
+It could be either NA value or integer.
 If it is NA value, it will run train-valid-test split procedure.
 * ```test_step```: The epoch number of training after which conducts the evaluation on test.
 It should be an interger.
 * ```gpu_id```: The GPU ID for training the model.
 It should be an integer based on your GPU configuration.
-Please note that we haven't tested the framework with multipul GPUs yet.
+Please note that we haven't tested the framework with multiple GPUs yet.

-**Evaluate a new dataset**
+### Evaluate a new dataset

 Our supported datasets are all saved under the folder ```'dataset'```.
 Besides trying our code with these build-in datasets, we also provide the option for you to run models on your own data copies, you can follow the steps below:

-<strong>First</strong>:

-Your dataset folder (same as the dataset name) should include three json files:
+<strong>Step 1</strong>: Organize your dataset.
+Your dataset folder (same as the dataset name) should include three json files for train, validation and test, respectively:

 ```
 dataset_name